 Developing Drivers for Low Latency Virtual Reality Headsets

-Our customer is a manufacturer of virtual reality (VR) equipment used for industrial purposes.
+Our client is a manufacturer of virtual reality (VR) equipment used for industrial purposes.
 They wanted to create a new device and needed a team with expert driver development skills to develop the drivers for it.

 The Apriorit team successfully delivered drivers that enable fast data transmission with low latency.
-We also helped our customer reduce the time to market for their device by developing and testing the drivers in parallel with development of the device itself.Download a PDF version of this case study
+We also helped our client reduce the time to market for their device by developing and testing the drivers in parallel with development of the device itself.Download a PDF version of this case study

 - Low latency for data transfer from the device to the application